Azure/ResourceModules/modules/authorization/policy-assignment/resource-group/README.md

 ### Parameter: `metadata`

 The policy assignment metadata.
 Metadata is an open ended object and is typically a collection of key-value pairs.

 - Required: No
 - Type: object
 - Default: `{}`

-### Parameter: `name`

-Specifies the name of the policy assignment.
-Maximum length is 64 characters for resource group scope.
-- Required: Yes
-- Type: string

 ### Parameter: `nonComplianceMessages`

 The messages that describe why a resource is non-compliant with the policy.

 - Required: No
 - Type: array
 - Default: `[]`